Diagnose Root Causes with an Equity Lens

 What does it mean to diagnose root causes with an equity lens, and why is it important?

 A Root Cause Analysis (RCA) helps organizations understand why undesirable outcomes occur so they can address root issues, not just symptoms.
-When applied with an equity and anti-racist lens, an RCA goes further — asking how structural factors like racism, classism, and ableism shape access to care and patient experiences, and what power dynamics within the healthcare system reinforce inequities.
+When applied with an equity and anti-racist lens, an RCA goes further, asking how structural factors like racism, classism, and ableism shape access to care and patient experiences, and what power dynamics within the healthcare system reinforce inequities.
 By centering patients living with the inequities being addressed in the analysis, teams can identify and address the true root causes of inequities rather than unintentionally reinforcing them.

 When should I diagnose root causes with an equity lens?

-Revisit RCA results and update it with the input of key stakeholders who might have been left out; especially if disparities persist despite improvement efforts or patients living with the inequities being addressed were not included the first time.
+Conduct an RCA as soon as possible after your team has identified a health equity focus.
+Revisit RCA results and update it with the input of key stakeholders who might have been left out, especially if disparities persist despite improvement efforts or patients living with the inequities being addressed were not included the first time.

 The chart below details RCA activities and estimates the number of meetings for which to plan.